tagion/tagion/documents/architecture/DART.md

   }
 }
 ```
 Note.
-The synchronization method can be found in DART.SynchronizationFiber which also support HiPRC.
+The synchronization method can be found in DART.
+SynchronizationFiber which also support HiPRC.
 For sample code see the unittest in the DART module.
 DART also includes a journal-files which can be used in case of a crash.